-Energuate, which has a monopoly on electricity distribution in most of Guatemala, then cut off their electricity.
+Energuate then cut off their electricity.
 Elisia López and her family of five haven’t had electricity for two months.
 “We’re buying candles,” she said.

 Catarino López said that the community isn’t after free electricity.
 “We were fine with Q50 ($6.80).
 Q50 is normal… but it got up to Q150.
 Up to Q200… and that’s when I said, I’m with Codeca.
 They cut off our electricity, but the fight will go on,” he said.
 The community is waiting to meet with Energuate representatives to negotiate a lower price.
-Otherwise, they say, they will continue to tap into local power lines illegally, and Codeca will continue to support their protests.
+Otherwise, community members say, they will continue to tap into local power lines illegally, and Codeca will continue to support their protests.

 An Energuate bill for Q122 ($16.50).
 It was sent to a resident of Nueva Cajolá for the month of November, 2017, during which the resident used 69 kilowatt hours of electricity, enough to light five 100-watt lightbulbs for four hours a day.
 The resident owes a total of $156.